tobyjsullivan/resttest/README.md

 The basic idea is that we fetch and parse pages from the Bench API one at a time and, as we do, produce a constant Stream of Transaction objects which can be mapped, filtered, and iterated over.
-This allows us to do easily perform our aggregation functions (calculate total balance) in a manner which consumes O(1) memory.
+This allows us to perform our aggregation functions (calculate total balance) in a manner which consumes O(1) memory.

 The alternative solution would be to follow a Map-Reduce pattern.
 This